stunt-double/wao/readme.md

 WAO (Web Augmentation Optimizer) is a lightweight JavaScript library that transforms any website into a structured, semantic representation optimized for Large Language Models (LLMs) acting as autonomous web agents.

+🚨 WAO is in early beta, open an issue or PR to contribute

 ## 🚀 Features

 - **Zero-config activation** - WAO stays dormant until an LLM activates it